HawkstoNGriM/NeonEx/README.md

 A platform for CMS version detection, exploit suggestion and CVE display based on vulnerability.

 # Installation
-> You NEED to have your CSV datasets
+You NEED to have your CSV datasets
-> For this you can use Updater.sh
+For this you can use Updater.sh
+USE PHP 8 FOR THIS (and xampp accordingly)

 # Dependencies
 - If you got both the .csv files using the updater or similar commands you are set to go!